kenjlacey/Library-Carpentry-spreadsheets/_episodes/03-dates-as-data.md

 Let's try with a simple challenge.

-> ## Exercise 1
+> ## Challenge 1: pulling month, day and year out of dates
 >
-> Challenge: pulling month, day and year out of dates

 >
 > - In the `dates` tab of your Excel file you have some more training data from 2017.
 There’s a `Date` column.
 > - Let’s extract month, day and year from the dates to new columns.
 For this we can use the built in Excel functions